Galveston (film): Critical reception

 Keith Watson of Slant Magazine gave the film 2 out of 4 stars, saying: "A pensive but plodding story of criminals on the run, Mélanie Laurent's Galveston is a moody, slow-burn drama that never quite catches fire."
 Peter Debruge of Variety called the film "tough, uncompromising, and hauntingly believable, just a little too slow and a lot too serious for today's typical action audiences."
-Matt Zoller Seitz of RogerEbert.com wrote, "despite its limitations, this is a consistently engrossing, sometimes powerful crime drama that feels rich despite its brief running time."
+Matt Zoller Seitz of RogerEbert.com gave the film 3 out of 4 stars, writing that "despite its limitations, this is a consistently engrossing, sometimes powerful crime drama that feels rich despite its brief running time."
 Mike D'Angelo of The A.V.
 Club gave the film a "B−" grade, stating that "it confirms Laurent as a significant talent behind the lens, particularly adept at building queasy tension."